What is a Measured Survey? 2026 Guide

 What Is a Measured Survey?

-A measured building survey is a digitalised model of your building to help Architects and Designers with their building design proposals.
-Measured surveys entail taking accurate measurements in order to produce CAD drawings.
+A measured building survey or as-built survey are essentially the same things.
+They are the data capture (survey) and production of a digitalised models / drawings of your building.
+A measured survey helps Architects and Designers as it forms of basis of their design proposal documents.
+Measured building surveys entail surveying and recording accurate measurements in order to produce detailed CAD drawings.
 They’re usually specified to a certain level of detail, with acceptable tolerances for accuracy, scale, delivery times, and costs.

 Measured surveys can vary in detail.
 A basic survey will include elements such as walls, doors, windows, and level changes.
-A more complex survey may include electrical layouts, plumbing and more precise information.
+A more complex survey may be 3D laser scanned and include electrical layouts, plumbing and more precise information.

 Video Explainer